LRCozier/loginpage/readme.md

 Security was a top priority throughout the development of this system.

 * **Password Hashing:** User passwords are **never** stored in plain text.
 The `password_hash()` and `password_verify()` functions are used, implementing PHP's recommended standard for secure password storage.
 * **Server-Side Validation:** All user input is rigorously validated on the server to prevent invalid data and common vulnerabilities.
-This includes checks for empty fields, email format, username constraints, and password strength.
 * **Session Security:** Upon a successful login, `session_regenerate_id(true)` is called to prevent session fixation attacks.
-Protected pages like `success.php` verify the existence of a valid session, redirecting unauthorized users.
+The dedicated `logout.php` script ensures that sessions are properly unset and destroyed.

 #### Front-End & User Experience

 The front-end is built to be modern, intuitive, and responsive.

-* **Dark Mode:** The theme-switching functionality is implemented using CSS Custom Properties (Variables), which is the modern standard.
-This allows for an instant theme change without reloading the page or causing a "flash of unstyled content" (FOUC).
-User preference is saved in `localStorage` for a persistent experience across sessions.
+* **Theme Switcher:** The UI features a polished, animated theme-switcher built with clean HTML, CSS transitions, and modern JavaScript.
+The theme preference is persisted in `localStorage` to prevent a "flash of unstyled content" (FOUC) and provide a consistent user experience.
 * **Dynamic Feedback:** The forms provide clear, specific feedback for both errors (e.g., "Passwords do not match") and successes ("Registration successful!"), guiding the user through the authentication process.

 ---